CloudLabsAI-Azure/azure-ai-agents-labs/gettingstarted.md

 # Getting Started with the lab

-Welcome to your Azure AI agents lab.
+Welcome to your Azure AI agents workshop!
+We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment